taylorshelton/academic/content/home/advising.md

 __Prospective Students:__

+I am always interested in speaking with prospective graduate students for our master's program at GSU Geosciences.
+Students working under my supervision generally focus on using GIS methodologies to explore issues in the realm of critical human geography, especially urban social and environmental injustices.
+I am particularly interested in advising students who want to work on one or more of the following topics:

+- Critical, creative and community-based mapping
+- Housing, land and property ownership
+- Urban environmental justice in Atlanta

-I am always interested in speaking with prospective graduate students for our program at GSU Geosciences.
-I am particularly interested in working with students who wish to work across the boundaries of critical human geography and GIS, using mapping as a way of thinking about and addressing urban social and environmental inequalities.
-If you’re interested in working with me on these (or related) topics, please email me with your CV/resume, a brief statement describing your interests, and a sample of your written/cartographic work.
+If you’re interested in working with me on these (or closely related) topics, please email me with your CV/resume, a brief statement describing your interests, and a sample of your written and/or cartographic work.

 __Current Students:__